lyngbach/ux.js/README.md

 left
 ```

-When responsive is set to true it will automatically calculate the distances on the left and right positions and convert them to topLeft and topRight if there is not enough space on the sides for the tooltip text
+When responsive is set to true it will automatically calculate the distances on the left and right of the element and positioning the tooltip accordingly compared to the screen.

 Methods